thecloudgarage/eks-anywhere/gitops/argocd/blog-end-to-end.md

 git commit -m "Vertical scaling for EKS Anywhere worker nodes" GIT_SSL_NO_VERIFY=true git push -uf origin main
 ```
-* Observe the ArgoCD execution and the state of the cluster via kubectl and vsphere
+* Initiate the manual sync and obbserve the ArgoCD execution and the state of the cluster via kubectl and vsphere
 * Also validate the sockshop application functionality
 * Next we will downscale the EKS Anywhere cluster to perform Horizontal and Vertical changes in a single take
 * Edit the EKS Anywhere cluster configuration in the local repo directory